 Lawrence Tech is considered one of the foremost private technological universities.
 Bloomberg-Businessweek reported that the earning power of a Lawrence Tech bachelor's degree ranks in the highest 30 percent of all U.S. universities.

 The school offers undergraduate, masters, and doctoral programs in STEAM fields (science, technology, engineering, arts, and mathematics).
 The university's four colleges are Architecture and Design, Arts and Sciences, Engineering, and Management.
 LTU's athletic teams are known as the Blue Devils.
 They compete in Division II of the NAIA and joined the Wolverine Hoosier Athletic Conference in 2012.

-Most recently, Lawrence Tech has added Game Art and Interaction Design to the College of Architecture and Design, bringing gaming and video game design right into the curriculum.
+Most recently, Lawrence Tech has added Game Art and Interaction Design to the College of Architecture and Design and Game Software Development to the College of Arts and Sciences, bringing gaming and video game design right into the curriculum.

 Registration is now open and the deadline is January 26th.